The Epilepsy Transition to Adulthood: How To Help Your Child | MyEpilepsyTeam

 • Track how well they’re following their care plan and taking medications.

-Also encourage your teen to obtain a medical ID, such as a bracelet, to alert others of their epilepsy and how to help in the event of a seizure.
-Wearing an ID may help them feel more comfortable when traveling to unfamiliar places or will be around people who don’t know about their condition.
+Also encourage your teen to get a medical ID, such as a bracelet, to alert others of their epilepsy and how to help in the event of a seizure.
+Wearing an ID may help them feel more comfortable traveling to unfamiliar places or around people who don’t know about their condition.

 Know When To Step Aside